pogo61/Box-API-Hook/README.md

         - Click on the "My Applications" right menu item
         - Click the "Edit Application" button next to your newly created App
     - go to the "OAuth2 Parameters" section
+        - copy the "client_id"
-    - Click the "Create a Developer Token" button
+        - copy the "client_secret"
-    - Copy the generated Token (This token has a 30 minute life)
+        - place this value into the "redirect_uri" field: https://"ND HOST:ND HTTPS Port"/box_api_hook/auth_success
+        - ensure that the "Read and write all files and folders" Scope checkbox is checked
+    - go to the bottom of the page and click the "Save Application" button
 - you must install the pso extensions custom polices:
+    + unzip the com.akana.pso.apihooks.extensions_7.2.0.zip (available in this repository) into the <Policy Manager Home>/sm70 directory.
+    + unzip the com.akana.pso.apihooks.technology.preview_7.2.90.zip (available in this repository) into the <Policy Manager Home>/sm70 directory
-    + unzip the com.soa.pso.openapi.extensions_7.2.2.zip (available in this repository) into the <Policy Manager Home>/sm70 directory.
-This will result in files placed in the sm70/lib/pso.opeapi.extensions_7.2.2 subdirectory
+    + unzip the com.akana.pso.persistence_7.2.0.zip (available in this repository) into the <Policy Manager Home>/sm70 directory.
-    + restart both PM and ND(s)
+    + stop all PM and ND(s)
+    + run the configurator in update mode for all the PM and ND instances (see your PM administrator about the "Installing Policy Manager x.y" guide)
-    + Using the SOA Admin Console, install the following features in each PM container:
+    + Using the SOA Admin Console, install the following Plug-ins in each PM container:
-        * SOA Professional Services OpenAPI Extensions
-        * SOA Professional Services OpenAPI Extensions UI
+        * Akana PSO Persistence
-    + Using the SOA Admin Console, install the following features in each ND container:
+    + Using the SOA Admin Console, install the following Plug-ins in each ND container:
-        * SOA Professional Services OpenAPI Extensions
+        * Akana APIHooks Enhancements
+    + restart all PM and ND(s)

 ### Getting Started Instructions
 #### Download and Import